-The Purdue Research Foundation-managed Trask Innovation Fund is an endowed development fund to assist faculty and staff whose discoveries are being commercialized through the Purdue Office of Technology Commercialization.
-Purdue innovators from any Purdue University campus are eligible to receive funds.
-In this round, four West Lafayette researchers and one Indiana University-Purdue University Fort Wayne researcher received funds to advance their innovations.
+The Purdue Research Foundation-managed Trask Innovation Fund is a development program to assist faculty and staff whose discoveries are being commercialized through the Office of Technology Commercialization.

-The other researchers, projects and award amounts for the fall 2014 round of funding are:
+The other researchers, projects and award amounts for the spring 2014 round of funding are:

-The next Trask Innovation Fund proposal submissions from Purdue faculty and staff will be due in spring 2015.
+The next Trask Innovation Fund proposal submissions from Purdue faculty and staff will be due this autumn.
 Information about submissions is available at http://otc-prf.org/trask-innovation-fund.

 About Purdue Office of Technology Commercialization

-The Purdue Office of Technology Commercialization operates one of the most comprehensive technology-transfer programs among leading research universities in the U.S. Services provided by this office support the economic development initiatives of Purdue University and benefit the university's academic activities.
-The office is managed by the Purdue Research Foundation, which received the 2014 Incubator Network of the Year by the National Business Incubation Association for its work in entrepreneurship.
-For more information about funding and investment opportunities in startups based on a Purdue innovation, contact the Purdue Foundry at firstname.lastname@example.org.
-For more information on licensing a Purdue innovation, contact the Office of Technology Commercialization at email@example.com.
+The Purdue Office of Technology Commercialization operates one of the most comprehensive technology transfer programs among leading research universities in the U.S. Services provided by this office support the economic development initiatives of Purdue University and benefit the university's academic activities.
+The office is managed by the Purdue Research Foundation, which received the 2014 Incubator Network of the Year by the National Business Incubator Association for its work in entrepreneurship.
+For more information about funding and investment opportunities in startups based on a Purdue innovation, contact the Purdue Foundry at email@example.com